Are fluctuating hearing and vision

-Are cataracts just an Inevitable sign of aging,
+just an Inevitable signs of aging,

-or can the toxicity of your body be a factor?
+or can mercury be a factor?

 When mercury affects your vision, eyes can be stressed with fluctuations and floaters.
 These fluctuations can be extreme or mild.
 It is not uncommon for vision to demand glasses one day and see perfectly the next.

 I believe fluctuations have to do with the levels of toxicity that are moving through the bloodstream at any particular moment.
 Personally, I can tell when I am detoxing and have metals activity in my body.
 As the bloodstream gets clearer, symptoms lessen.
 That means that during a constant routine of detoxing and clearing, things can change often.

 It was not until late in my years of detoxing mercury that I discovered the connection between mercury and cataracts.
 Apparently it is common, yet it is rare that you will hear of the connection from a medical professional.

 If you have a mouth with silver amalgam fillings, you are storing mercury in your head and it seems obvious that eyes and ears can easily be affected.
 The fact that mercury can be delivered via contact lens solution, nose drops, anti-aging products, skin lightening products and vaccines makes the possibility of eye and ear issues much more probably.

 Of course there are many reasons for cataracts, but mercury should be a suspect.
 Don't expect your doctor to question you about the metal in your mouth, fish consumption or any potential problems with metals poisoning as It is not on the radar of traditional medicine.